Zac-Arby/CISC101-Group103-TravelPlanner/modules/03_feasibility_guardrails.md

+> Change Log (2025-11-13):
+   > – Added conditional to handle edge case of opening-hours mismatching with scheduled activity hours.

 Module 3 — Feasibility & Guardrails

 Apply these **if/else** checks to make sure plans are realistic and adapt to edge cases: